-Import a category to Organizer (page 66) Categories in Organizer (page 35)
+Import a category to Organizer (page 66)

 1.11 Import IFC categories to Organizer

 You can import the location breakdown structure of an IFC model as IFC categories to the location categories in Organizer.

 - 1. To open Organizer, click Manage on the ribbon and then click Organizer. - 2.
 Select a Project, right-click and select New IFC project. - 3.
 Select the IFC model. - 4.
 Click Import.